SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/aldocument.md

       - "users1_signature": ${ users[0].signature_if_final(i) }
 ```

-Example:
+### Enabled Example

+If other variables in your interview determine if your document is
-It's common in longer interviews to have the `enabled` attribute be defined in a code block, like this:
+`enabled`, you should define the `enabled` attribute in a code block, like this:

 ```yaml
 ---